CoherentStructures/CoherentStructures.jl/docs/src/fem.md

 ```@example 1
 Plots.scatter(range(1,6), real.(λ))
 ```
-We can use the [Clustering.jl](https://github.com/JuliaStats/Clustering.jl) package to compute coherent structures from the first two non-trivial eigenvalues:
+We can use the [Clustering.jl](https://github.com/JuliaStats/Clustering.jl) package to compute coherent structures from the first two nontrivial eigenfunctions:
 ```@example 1
 using Clustering
 numclusters=2